 Take a drive through the medieval Villages Perchés dotted on the hillsides and enjoy the quiet life and spectacular views.
 Hop over to Monaco, the World’s 2nd smallest country and see the grand prix street circuit that weaves through the city.
 Enjoy the great outdoors on horseback in the wild Camarague or visit historic Fréjus and explore the impressive amphitheatre for free!
 Spend the day in cosmopolitan Marseilles, chic Cannes or make the most of Nice greeters who volunteer around the city and will show you around!

-Camping Holidays in the Riviera & Provence
+Camping Holidays in French Riviera & Provence

 At a Glance

 This is where tradition and hedonism live side by side in perfect harmony.
 You can spend a day in the sleepy medieval villages and deserted pine fringed beaches of unspoilt rural France or get your glad rags and join the beautiful people in the chic coastal towns of Cannes and Nice.
 You really can enjoy the best of both worlds on a camping holiday to the Riviera and Provence regions - all in the same day!